MehdiSojoudiGEM/Denoising-Multiple-Time-Series-Evidence-of-a-Negative-Greenium-in-German-Twin-Bonds/README.md

 All regularization parameters can take non-negative values in [0,inf], such as: 0, 0.001, 0.01, 0.5, 15, ...

-6- The knot-spacing parameter controls the distance between adjacent knots in the Spline basis.
+6- The knot-spacing parameter controls the distance between adjacent knots in the Spline basis:

     MATLAB:  params.knotSpacing = 5;
     Python:  params["knot_spacing"] = 5